seungwon1/BEAR-QL/README.md

 -sample : number of action samples for MMD
 -eval_freq : evaluation interval
 -buffer : name of buffer file
+-kernel : kernel for calculating mmd
+-sigma : constant for kernel
 ```
 Below figures show the results of experiments with different datasets (Top:paper, Bottom:ours).